aws-samples/eks-blueprints-for-terraform-workshop/content/060_argocd_basics/050-argocd-appprojects.md

 ArgoCD Projects provide Governance mechanism.

+ArgoCD supports multi-tenancy.
 Tenancy refers to isolating access and resources between different groups or teams within the same ArgoCD instance.
 In this workshop, retail-store is a tenant.
 You can have other tenants like payments, ECommerce etc. Tenants are supported by different teams and don't share access.

 Within the same tenant also needs varying degrees of access.
 For example retail-store application team with different roles and access requirements: